nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 **TPM attestation and remote Workload Identity Manager verification**:

 Step 1:
-  * Workload Identity Agent generates a attestation key (AK) using TPM for proof of residency on H.
+  * Workload Identity Agent generates a TPM attestation key (AK) for proof of residency on Host.

-  * Workload Identity Agent sends the AK attestation parameters (PCR quote, attestation public key, etc.) and EK certificate to the Workload Identity Manager.
+  * Workload Identity Agent sends the AK attestation parameters (PCR quote, attestation public key, etc.) and TPM EK certificate to the Workload Identity Manager.

-  * Workload Identity Manager inspects EK certificate.
-If CA path exists, and the EK certificate was signed by any chain in CA path, validation passes.
+  * Workload Identity Manager inspects TPM EK certificate.
+If CA path exists, and the TPM EK certificate was signed by any chain in CA path, validation passes.

   * If validation passed, the Workload Identity Manager generates a credential activation challenge.
-The challenge's secret is encrypted using the EK public key and separately using the workload identity agent public key.
+The challenge's secret is encrypted using the TPM EK public key.

   * Workload Identity Manager sends challenge to workload identity agent.

-  * Workload Identity Agent decrypts the challenge's secret.
+  * Workload Identity Agent connects to the TPM to decrypt the challenge's secret using the TPM AK private key stored in the TPM.

   * Workload Identity Agent sends back decrypted secret.

   * Workload Identity Manager verifies that the decrypted secret is the same it used to build the challenge.

-  * Workload Identity Manager creates a workload identity agent ID (SPIFFE ID) with the TPM AK public key and TPM EK attestation proof of TPM AK.
+  * Workload Identity Manager issues a workload identity agent AK ID using the TPM AK public key and TPM EK certificate.

 Step 2:
   * Workload Identity Agent generates a private/public key pair.

+  * Workload Identity Agent connects to the TPM to sign the public key with the TPM AK private key.

   * Workload Identity Agent sends the public key signed by TPM AK, to the Workload Identity Manager.

-  * Workload Identity Manager ensures the TPM AK is associated with a valid workload identity agent ID.
+  * Workload Identity Manager ensures the TPM AK is associated with a temporary workload identity agent ID.

   * If validation passed, the Workload Identity Manager generates a credential activation challenge.
 The challenge's secret is encrypted using the workload identity agent public key.